-All of our logistics plans center around student safety and security and being a good neighbor to the Wilkes Elementary school and surrounding neighbors and businesses while at the same time maintaining the construction schedule and ensuring worker productivity that results in cost efficiency.
+All of our logistics plans center around student safety and security and being a good neighbor to the Reynolds High School and surrounding neighbors.
+At the same time we will maintain the construction schedule and ensure worker productivity that results in cost efficiency.
 Elements of our plan include:

-- Isolation we isolate the construction workers from the students "bumper to bumper" meaning from the time that the workers arrive to the site until the time that they leave the site.
-Before any worker can work on site, they must attend our jobsite orientation and agree to all the conditions for work on site. - Pathways we will establish clear worker pathways so as not to disrupt any school operations. - Deliveries Materials delivered to the site will be done with consideration to the school schedule and surrounding neighbors and businesses activities.
+- Building access access is provided into and out of the buildings at all times, this includes egress doors and pathways that might be in the construction zones. - Signage we will provide clear signage at each phase for directing students, staff, the public, and vendor deliveries. - Isolation we will isolate the construction workers from the students from the time that the workers arrive to the site until the time that they leave the site.
+Before any worker can work on site, they must attend our jobsite orientation and agree to all the conditions for work on site. - Pathways we will establish clear construction pathways so that there are no disruptions to the school operations. - Deliveries Materials delivered to the site will be done with consideration to the school schedule and surrounding neighbors and businesses activities.
 They will be planned in order to minimize disruption with safety and security being the guiding principle for routes and times.
+We will also schedule our deliveries around the bus drop off and pick up schedules to avoid any conflicts with traffic flow.

-- Noise Reduction our team will propose many items that can be prefabricated to limit the amount of noise producing activities on site.
-For example, masonry wall construction can be very noisy as it involves the use of masonry saws which are loud.
-Prefabricated concrete walls involve less cutting and its noise level is less. - Clean and Organized Site Just-in-time deliveries to our site will help maintain a clean and organized jobsite.
-Our recycle center will be kept out of view and work areas will be kept clean. - Weekly Updates we conduct regular meetings with the District and school principal to define upcoming work activities and to ensure there are no surprises.
-Three-week

-Responsible: Kristen Fallin, project manager; Steve Jones, senior superintendent look-aheads of construction activities will be provided to keep everyone informed of what is going on and to facilitate needed coordination with the District and community functions that may occur at each site.
+- Noise reduction Our team will propose many items that can be prefabricated offsite to limit the amount of noise producing activities on site, some considerations would be framed walls and roof structure as well as any prefabricated mechanical and plumbing products. - Clean and organized site Just-in-time deliveries to our site will help maintain a clean and organized jobsite.
+Our recycle center will be kept out of view and work areas will be kept clean. - Weekly updates we conduct regular meetings with the District and Principal Wade Bakley to define upcoming work activities and to ensure there are no surprises.
+Threeweek look-ahead schedules for construction activities will be provided to keep everyone informed of what is going on and to facilitate needed coordination with the District and community functions that may occur at the high school.